 - If the study is a small phase I or II, keeping the regulatory affairs role in-house may make sense.
 However, if the study is a very large, global phase III, engaging an international regulatory consultant who understands regulatory requirements across multiple countries would make sense.

-- Many sponsors decide to maintain the management of clinical operations in-house (monitoring and management of the study), but outsource the data management to a CRO or third-party vendor.
+- Many sponsors decide to maintain the management of clinical operations in-house (monitoring and management of the study) but outsource the data management to a CRO or third-party vendor.

 - When planning and/or executing a study across the globe, consider using country-specific small to mid-sized CROs to provide your monitoring and regulatory resources.
-They will work as we do, providing the resources to work directly for you which will give you control (and save you the overhead) while still being able to navigate the monitoring and regulatory requirements of their countries.
+They will work as we do, providing the resources to work directly for you, which will give you control (and save you the overhead) while still being able to navigate the monitoring and regulatory requirements of their countries.

 - You can also consider pursuing a hybrid option such as keeping larger and later phase projects with the CROs while managing all-new, earlier phase projects in-house.

-- Another option would be to fire the CRO in terms of clinical monitoring (thus hiring your monitors independently or through a firm like ours) but keep the CRO engaged for all of the other aspects, such as study design and startup, data management, and regulatory affairs.
+- Another option would be to fire the CRO in terms of clinical monitoring (thus hiring your monitors independently or through a firm like ours) but keep the CRO engaged for all of the other aspects, such as study design and startup, and data management, and regulatory affairs.

 Assess your Technology Systems

 Tracking your own data…well, that is the point, isn’t it?
 Using tools like an electronic data capture (EDC) system, electronic Trial Master File (TMF) systems, and document repositories will streamline the data tracking process.
 Still, they can be quite an investment for sponsors.

 I have worked with sponsors who have the resources and/or knowledge within their existing resource pool to conduct a study without a CRO, but they haven’t invested in technology platforms.